adaptive-democracy/hopeful-path/book/free-borders.md

 If it's true someone doesn't share our values, we will only notice if:

 - They commit crimes, in which case the justice system will do what it is designed to do.
-- They run for public office and say things we disagree with, in which case we can use the very fair and efficient methods of Persistent Democracy to deny them any substantial power.
+- They run for public office and say things we disagree with, in which case we can use the very fair and efficient methods of Adaptive Democracy to deny them any substantial power.

 We guarantee our rights and freedoms with our democratic systems, not with the composition of our population.